piggz/irremote/REMOTETEMPLATES.md

 ## Remote Template.

 To add new remotes you need the following tempalte.
 There are plenty of websites where you could find the IR codes for your remote.
-For exsample [RemoteCentral](http://www.remotecentral.com/cgi-bin/codes/).
+For example: [RemoteCentral](http://www.remotecentral.com/cgi-bin/codes/).

 * Name for the remote